- How We Help

 Childhood Trauma Has Lifelong Effects

-One of the largest investigations into this connection was conducted from 1995 to 1997 at Kaiser Permanente’s Health Appraisal Clinic in San Diego.
-More than 17,000 individuals participated in the Adverse Childhood Experiences (ACE) Study which involved completing a standardized physical exam along with a confidential survey that contained questions about childhood abuse, neglect, and family dysfunction.
-Researchers were surprised to find that not only were ACES common, but a large portion of the group had experienced multiple ACEs.
-The ACE Study revealed that 67% of the participants had at least one adverse childhood experience, and 20% of participants had experienced three or more.
-Participants also detailed their current health status and behaviors and as the number of ACEs increased, the risk for health problems also increased in a strong and graded fashion.
+From 1995 to 1997, Kaiser Permanente’s Health Appraisal Clinic in San Diego studied more than 17,000 individuals in the Adverse Childhood Experiences (ACEs) Study.
+Researchers found that not only were ACES common, but a large portion of the group had experienced multiple ACEs.
+Participants also detailed their current health status and as the number of ACEs increased, so did the risk for health problems.

-The more traumatic stress someone experiences, the more challenging it can be for the person to overcome future stress at home or at work.
+The more toxic stress someone experiences, the more challenging it can be for the person to overcome future stress.
 Again, this is due to the way adversity affects a person’s brain development.
-The inability to manage stress impacts a person’s health, well-being and ability to succeed in life.
-Toxic stress also affects communities as a whole because the resulting health problems like depression, obesity, diabetes, heart disease and cancer are costly and can adversely affect job performance.
+Toxic stress also affects communities because the resulting health problems like depression, obesity, diabetes, heart disease, and cancer are costly and can adversely affect job performance.